trafficstars/test-job/README.md

 ### Explanation

 Ordered set of prices will be `3, 3, 5, 5, 7, 8`,
-the most highest bid is 8 from source `example.com/fibo`, and the second the most highest bid comes from the second source and equal to 7.
+the highest bid is 8 from source `example.com/fibo`, and the second highest bid comes from the `example.com/primes` source and equals to 7.

 ### Application demands

   1. Service must be written only with standard runtime libraries of golang
   2. We have to be able to run the application on the custom TCP port.
-  3. You need to cover the application with tests.
+  3. You need to confirm the application with tests.
-  4. Maximal response time of service must be 100ms, if external source response time higher, then that source response could be ignored
+  4. Maximum response time of service must be 100ms, if the external source response time is higher, then that source response could be ignored.

 You can find the test source service in current repository **testsources.go**.